 A final learning rate is then chosen as the average of the $\lambda^{i,j}$ and this learning rate is then used when training all methods to produce the plots in \figref{fig:lh-plots}.
 As some baselines require additional hyperparameter choices, these other hyperparameters were chosen heuristically (post-hoc experiments suggest that results for the other methods are fairly robust to these other hyperparameters).

-\textbf{All Other Tasks: Random Hyperparameter Evaluations.} As described in the main paper, we follow the best practices suggested by~\citet{DodgeGCSS19}.
-In particular, for all tasks (except for \twodimlh) we train each of our baselines when sampling that method's hyperparameters, see Table~\ref{tab:baseline_details} and recall Sec.~\ref{sec:additional-baseline-details}, at random 50 times.
+\textbf{\pd and \minigrid tasks: Random Hyperparameter Evaluations.} As described in the main paper, we follow the best practices suggested by~\citet{DodgeGCSS19}.
+In particular, for our \pd and \minigrid tasks we train each of our baselines when sampling that method's hyperparameters, see Table~\ref{tab:baseline_details} and recall Sec.~\ref{sec:additional-baseline-details}, at random 50 times.
 Our plots, \eg, \figref{fig:minigrid-tasks}, then report an estimate of the expected (validation set) performance of each of our methods when choosing the best performing model from a fixed number of random hyperparameter evaluations.
 Unlike \citep{DodgeGCSS19}, we compute this estimate using a U-statistic \cite[Chapter~12]{vaart} which is unbiased.
 Shaded regions encapsulate the 25-to-75th quantiles of the bootstrap distribution of this statistic.

 \textbf{\pnav, \onav, and \cnav tasks: use hyperparameters from in prior work.} Due to computational constraints, our strategy for choosing hyperparameters for the \pnav, \onav, and \cnav tasks was simply to follow prior work whenever possible.
 Of course, there was no prior work suggesting good hyperparameter values for the $\alpha,\beta$ parameters in our new ADVISOR loss.
 Following the intuitions we gained from our the \twodimlh, \pd, and \minigrid experiments, we fixed $\alpha,\beta$ to (10, 0.1) for \pnav, $\alpha,\beta$ to (20, 0.1) for \onav, and $\alpha,\beta$ to (0.01, 0) for \cnav.
 For the \onav task, we experimented with setting $\beta=0$ and found that the change had essentially no impact on performance (validation-set SPL after $\approx100$Mn training steps actually improved slightly from .1482 to .1499 when setting $\beta=0$).